New Standards Committee (NESCOM) Conventions

 NesCom will not recommend approval of PARs when required data or explanations are not included.

-a.
-Responsibility of Standards Committee/Working Group Chair - It is important that comments be resolved during the "Open Review" period, and prior to the NesCom meeting.
+- Responsibility of Standards Committee/Working Group Chair – It is important that comments be resolved during the “Open Review” period, and prior to the NesCom meeting.
 If a NesCom member posts a comment, an initial response is requested from the Standards Committee/Working Group Chair within one week.
-If the Standards Committee/Working Group Chair fails to respond to NesCom member comments during the "Open Review" period, the PAR may be deferred to the next meeting, or disapproved.
+This allows sufficient time for any required follow-up actions such as additional NesCom member comments to the response and for changes to be applied to the PAR.
+If the Standards Committee/Working Group Chair fails to respond to NesCom member comments by the Friday prior to the scheduled NesCom meeting, the PAR may be deferred to the next meeting, or disapproved.

 If a PAR Request or Action is deferred for two meetings without NesCom receiving an adequate response from the Standards Committee and/or the Working Group Chair to address NesCom comments, the Request or Action may be disapproved.